 Two hours before the enemy entered the city … I sent out the silver (nearly all) and velvet curtains and General Washington’s picture. — Dolley to Mary Latrobe, 1814

 Plenty of people have an “ICOF” list: what they’d grab in case of fire.
 Dolley was faced with a situation just as destructive: British redcoats and the War of 1812.
 On August 24, 1814, 4,000 British troops were on the verge of invading Washington, D.C.
 Most residents had already fled, and the president was on the front lines, but Dolley was still chez 1600 Pennsylvania Avenue.
 Famously, she gathered documents, silver, various objects, and the full-length Lansdowne portrait of George Washington by Gilbert Stuart that hangs today in the East Room of the White House, thereby saving them.
 A day later, the White House was a charred shell.

 Fast-forward to Dolley’s death in 1849, when her possessions were auctioned off by her only child, son Payne, an alcoholic gambler who brought her only pain and eventual poverty.
 A favorite niece, Anna, managed to buy most of Dolley’s things, and when Anna died, her daughter Mary became the next beneficiary.
 The chain of possession ended with Mary’s daughter-in-law, Neva Kunkel, a bona-fide hermit and hoarder, who, by the end of her life in 1956, ate whatever food her neighbors left on plates outside her door.
 Despite the “disgusting” interior of the house — rodents, an entire tree she broke branches off of for fires — the executor of the “estate” had to enter, clean, collect, and deal with what Neva had left behind.
-And thus, behind a door leading into the attic, was discovered a trove of Madison memorabilia — valued at over $1 million today.
+And thus, behind a door leading into the attic, was discovered a trove of Madison memorabilia — valued at more than $1 million today.
 There, along with calling cards, a crystal inkwell, a satin turban, and 220-plus other items, was The Dress.